 I can’t tell you the number of vacations (not even conferences) where an entitled jerk has left me frustrated and distracted.

 I remember having a dinner with a bunch of different entrepreneurs a few years ago where one of them talked about an event they used to run where they vetted every single guest, speaker, or entertainer.

 For me, that’s been my goal every year.
 To be super diligent about every single person participating.
 That has meant rejecting some people.
 It has meant personally inviting some people to apply.

 It has meant days and weeks reviewing applications and paying attention to percentages.
 Percentages of alumni returning, percentages of service or product companies attending, percentages of men and women attending and more.

-Third, limit the amount of new ideas without limiting the amount of practical implementation advice.
+Third, limit the new ideas without limiting practical advice.

 I don’t know about you, but I’ve been to tons of events that have 2 or 3 tracks, across 2 or 3 days, with 6 to 8 sessions daily.
 That’s 24 new ideas, at a minimum.
 And at the end, all I have is high level concepts, little practical advice that pertains to my unique situation, and so many ideas that leave me frozen in fear rather than energized with excitement.

-Fourth, hold it far away from our every day grind, preferably with bad wifi.
+Fourth, hold it far away from our every day grind.